goncasmage1/LyraUINavigation/README.md

 # LyraUINavigation
 Lyra's UI Navigation logic extracted into its own plugin

+In order to add Lyra UI Navigation into a Blueprint-only project, you'll have to download the binaries from this repository and extract them into <Engine Installation Folder>/Engine/Plugins/Marketplace.
+After doing this and opening your project, you should be able to enable the plugin by going to Plugins -> User Interface.

-After adding this plugin to your project, be sure to:
+After adding this plugin to your project and enabling it, be sure to:
 - Go to Project Settings and update the following properties:
   - [Game / Common Input Settings] -> Game Instance Class = CommonGameInstance
   - [Project / Maps & Modes] -> Input Data = B_CommonInputData